 In the retail oil market, a combination of limited refining capacities and rising demand means that Mexico is currently a net importer of oil products.
 The oil products market is being liberalized ahead of the initial schedule.
-Since January 2016 with liquified petroleum gas and since April of the same year with gasolines and diesel, importing oil products has been open to non-PEMEX entities.
+Since 2016, importation of oil products such as liquified petroleum gas, gasoline and diesel has been open to non-PEMEX entities.
 From January to November 2017, the retail oil market was opened, one year earlier than initially announced.
 Furthermore, subsidies on oil products were phased out from 2008 to 2014.

 The clean energy target is to be met through a quota system that includes a clean energy certificate obligation on retail suppliers (currently, and until the third long term power auction carried out in 2017, only the Comisión Federal de Electricidad) and large consumers that do not use retail suppliers.
-Clean energy certificatess are granted to facilities after August 2014; they can be bought directly under bilateral contracts with generators, in the clean energy certificate market to be launched in 2018, or at long term auctions.
+Clean energy technologies are defined to include renewable energy, nuclear energy, efficient cogeneration and fossil fired generation with carbon capture and storage.
+Clean energy certificates have been granted to facilities since August 2014; they can be bought directly under bilateral contracts with generators, in the clean energy certificate market launched in 2018, or at long term auctions.
 Consequently, generators of clean electricity will obtain additional revenue by supplementing their sales of electricity with the sales of clean energy certificates.

 The Mexican clean energy auction system is a sophisticated procurement mechanism for the promotion of renewable energy.
 Distinctively, it seeks to capture the relative value for the system of different generation technologies by location and production profile.
 Projects located in higher priced areas of the country, or capable of delivering power at times of day when it is particularly needed, would receive higher revenues through the auctions and therefore attract more attention from potential investors.

-Clean energy technologies are defined to include renewable energy, nuclear energy, efficient cogeneration and fossil fired generation with carbon capture and storage.
-Based on the two first tenders, held in 2016, the auction system is providing a substantial boost to solar and wind energy, tapping Mexico’s large wind and solar resources at internationally competitive prices.
-It is difficult to see how new nuclear could compete under the current rules, which have yet to determine whether Mexican NPPs can legally participate in the electricity market, and which require the projects to be ready within three years of the auction.
+Based on the two first tenders, held in 2016, the auction system is providing a substantial boost to growth of solar and wind energy, tapping Mexico’s wind and solar resources at competitive prices.
+It is unclear how new nuclear could compete under the current rules, which have yet to determine whether Mexican NPPs can legally participate in the electricity market, and which require the projects to be ready within three years of the auction.

 Regarding costs, electricity prices for households and farmers up to a consumption cap are subsidized between 60% and 70% of the total cost.
 Artificially low electricity prices are likely to hamper government efforts to pursue efficiency yet should be replaced by targeted social policy measures for those in need.
 The relevant regulators and SENER have expressed their intent to work with the Federal Electricity Commission (CFE) on correcting these distortions.
-Bringing down technical and non-technical losses, which are currently significantly higher than elsewhere in OECD countries, would reduce the need for investment in additional generating capacity, while improvements in operational efficiency in the newly unbundled CFE could significantly reduce the retail component of the cost structure.
+Bringing down technical and non-technical losses, which are currently higher than elsewhere in OECD countries, would reduce the need for investment in additional generating capacity, while improvements in operational efficiency in the newly unbundled CFE could significantly reduce the retail component of the cost structure.
 A strengthened transmission and distribution system would further help reduce losses and is also necessary to support the projected growth in demand and in supply from variable sources — solar and wind.
-Efforts to attract investment to this end should be intensified.

-The reform is implemented in stages and some of its important elements are yet to be introduced.
-These include the real time market, the capacity market and the clean certificates market, all to be introduced in 2017–2018.
+The reform is implemented in stages.
+The real time market, capacity market and clean certificates market are important elements that were introduced in 2017–2018.
 Most of the remaining challenges now lie in the decisiveness and speed of implementing the reform, including the necessary adjustments and improvements that are likely to be required after the first years of experience.

 Climate change objectives are deeply entrenched in Mexico’s current policy making, not least in energy reform.
 To meet these goals, Mexico is pursuing a number of concurrent strategies setting ambitious clean energy goals, such as the National Programme for Sustainable Energy Use 2014–2018 which, among many benefits, is likely to help bring down Mexico’s carbon intensity.
 With regard to new policies for world energy, such measures help to cut the carbon intensity of the economy by more than half.
 The strong proliferation of renewables in the power sector, where around one in two gigawatts of new capacity installed to 2040 is projected to be either wind or solar, coupled with a shift to natural gas from more polluting oil, makes a major contribution to the decrease in CO2 emissions from the power sector.